Oracle: How Do You Define Which Data Type Is Assigned To A Column?

 Oracle allows you to view this table in two ways:

-• A single cavalcade tabular array in which each entry is an EXTERNAL_PERSON object.
+- A single cavalcade tabular array in which each entry is an

-• A multicolumn table in which each of the attributes of the object type EXTERNAL_PERSON, namely Proper noun and PHONE, occupies a column
+object. - A multicolumn table in which each of the attributes of the object type

 For example, you lot tin execute the post-obit instructions: